 - heat or ice therapies

-- getting enough sleep at night
+- getting at least

-Each physical therapy program is tailored to the individual, but can include the following:
+Each physical therapy program is tailored to the individual but can include the following:

 - guided exercises